LucasRessler/Rule-Deployer/README.md

 These can be set either in your shell environment or in a `.env` file located in the root folder.
 The `.env` file will be auto-loaded at runtime.

-> 📌 Parsing of the `.env` supports similar syntax to official specifications.
+> 📌 Parsing of the `.env` file supports similar syntax to official specifications.
 > See [below](#-supported-env-syntax) for details.

 ### Required Variables